-Low-level concerns should be shared confidentially in line with our low levels concern policy to the designated safeguarding lead, Jenni Maude.
+Low-level concerns should be shared confidentially in line with our low levels concern policy to Sam Spendlow, Headteacher.

-Where low-level concerns are reported to the school the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns.
+Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns.